The Bee Sting: Reception

 Writing for The Guardian, Justine Jordan stated: "This is a sprawling, capacious novel, but expertly foreshadowed and so intricately put together that many throwaway moments only take on resonance on a second reading."
 She concluded : "You won't read a sadder, truer, funnier novel this year."
-Writing for The New York Times, Jen Doll stated that Murrays writing is "pure joy - propulsive, insightful and seeding with hilarious observations."
+Writing for The New York Times, Jen Doll stated that Murray's writing is "pure joy - propulsive, insightful and seeding with hilarious observations."
 Writing for The Los Angeles Times, author Jonathan Russell Clark called the novel "a triumph of realist fiction, a big, sprawling social novel in the vein of Jonathan Franzen’s 'Freedom.
 The review further stated: "The agility with which Murray structures the narrative around the family at its heart is virtuosic and sure-footed, evidence of a writer at the height of his power deftly shifting perspectives, style and syntax to maximize emotional impact.
 Hilarious and sardonic, heartbreaking and beautiful — there’s just no other way to put it: 'The Bee Sting' is a masterpiece."
 Ron Charles of The Washington Post said of the novel, "The great miracle of 'The Bee Sting' is the way Murray propels this story forward while simultaneously looping back into the past.
 Everything that happens feels both spontaneous to the moment and yet determined by a web of tragedies and deceptions that stretches back for decades."